hynprk/How-a-Bike-Share-Navigates-Speedy-Success/README.md

 library(knitr)     # for kable
 ```

 After unzipping the data of twelve most recent months from [here](https://divvy-tripdata.s3.amazonaws.com/index.html), we aggregated them into one single dataframe and stored it into `bikeshare`.
 At this stage, we notice that there are several missing values, i.e., NA, within the aggregated data, as shown in Table 1 below.
-Missing values are not an issue for station names since we are not planning to incorporate specific station names into our analysis; however, missing latitudes and longitudes can rise problems when we calculate the total distance traveled per ride.
+Missing values can potentially raise issues when determining the most frequently used station names and calculating the total distance traveled per ride by using latitudes and longitudes.
 Hence, we will omit the 5,374 rows from our analysis with missing end latitudes and longitudes.

 Table 1: Missing Values for Each Column